-Rule for the duration of the Data Structures course: You may not declare new struct types, and no class member variable can be made public.
+Rule for the duration of the Data Structures course: You may not declare new struct types, and class member variables should not be made public.
 This rule will ensure you get plenty of practice writing C++ classes with good programming style.